Is it time to switch to an electric vehicle?

 - Sustainability

 Driving an electric vehicle is good for the environment, but is it good for your wallet?
 Grants, subsidy schemes, and the lower private use addition (bijtelling) make the transition to an EV seem attractive.
 But depending on your situation, putting off the purchase of an electric car may make more sense.
-In this article, you can find the pros and cons of switching now, including a calculation model to help you decide.
+In this article, you can find the pros and cons of switching now.

 Why switch to an electric vehicle?

 Marco van Eenennaam, EV expert at ANWB has the following warning for entrepreneurs: "If you are buying a new van next year, this is important information.
 If only to help estimate the residual value of a cheaper diesel van.
 No one who lives or works in and around cities with zero-emission zones will want to take it off your hands from 2025."
-All vans and lorries registered after 2025 have to be zero-emission vehicles in order to enter the zero-emission zone.
 So if you spend a lot of time driving in and around cities with these zones, it may make sense to switch to an electric vehicle.
-If you own a van or lorry built before 2025, the transition scheme applies, which allows vans in emission class 5 or higher to enter zero-emission zones through 2026.
-For lorries, this transition scheme continues through 2029.

 The government has lots of schemes and grants to encourage people to opt for EVs because of their financial benefits.
 What are these schemes?